 Tender Vital Choice albacore tuna

 is sustainably troll-caught by our neighbor Paul Hill and is quickly flash-frozen on his small boat to preserve it at the peak of freshness.

 For more about our troll-caught albacore tuna, which comes from a certified-sustainable fishery, click here

 .Careful handling for optimal flavor and omega-3 content

 National brands are cooked twice before and after canning to cut processing costs.
 This practice degrades flavor, texture, and omega-3 content.

-We purchase only younger, smaller Tuna* (under 12 lbs) to ensure tenderness and purity.
+We purchase only younger, smaller tuna* (14 lbs or less) to ensure tenderness and purity.

 less mercury than its older, larger counterparts, which dominate the fresh and canned Tuna market: